joshbegley/nyt-latest/README.md

 `The United States won gold in women’s basketball and volleyball, and Eliud Kipchoge of Kenya defended his Olympic marathon title.`\
 https://nytimes.com/2021/08/08/sports/olympics/olympics-last-day.html?searchResultPosition=4

-**Alibaba Suspends Executives After Rape Accusation**\
+**Alibaba Suspends Employees After Rape Accusation**\
-`More than 4,000 employees have called for the e-commerce titan to take the allegations seriously.`\
+`More than 4,000 workers have called for the e-commerce titan to take the allegations seriously.`\
 https://nytimes.com/2021/08/08/business/alibaba-rape-china-metoo.html?searchResultPosition=5

 **Delta Variant, Wildfires, Tokyo Olympics: Your Weekend Briefing**\